Amy-L-Adams/kakariki/SNPCalling_AA.md

 RAD Cutsite Not Found   2094249 0.8%
 Retained Reads  199833431       80.8%
 ```
-Can run code to look for files with no/low reads (either script or run within samples1 folder as code below is doing):
+Can run code to look for files with no reads (either script or run within the appropriate samples# folder as code below is doing):
  ```
 for f in *.1.fq.gz
 do
     sample=$(basename $f .1.fq.gz)
     reads=$(zcat $f | wc -l)

+    if [ $reads -eq 0 ]
+    then
-    echo $sample $((reads/4))
+        echo $sample
+    fi
 done
  ```

-3 samples have no reads:
+3 samples have no reads for run 1:

 ```
-Norfolk_GPE03_R
-Yellow_CD1887
+Norfolk_GPE03_3_R
 Yellow_CD1888
+Yellow_CD1891
 ```

 # Merging same samples